Inference: Inference engines

 An inference system's job is to extend a knowledge base automatically.
 The knowledge base (KB) is a set of propositions that represent what the system knows about the world.
 Several techniques can be used by that system to extend KB by means of valid inferences.
 An additional requirement is that the conclusions the system arrives at are relevant to its task.

+Additionally, the term 'inference' has also been applied to the process of generating predictions from trained neural networks.
+In this context, an 'inference engine' refers to the system or hardware performing these operations.
+This type of inference is widely used in applications ranging from image recognition to natural language processing.

 Prolog engine

 Prolog (for "Programming in Logic") is a programming language based on a subset of predicate calculus.
 Its main job is to check whether a certain proposition can be inferred from a KB (knowledge base) using an algorithm called backward chaining.

 Let us return to our Socrates syllogism.
 We enter into our Knowledge Base the following piece of code: